Matching (PSM, CEM, NN, Weighting)

 All matching methods rest on:

 This condition says: conditional on observed covariates , treatment assignment is independent of .
-In words, once you condition on the right set of observables, treated and control units are comparable — as if treatment were randomly assigned within strata of .
-Conditional independence is a much stronger assumption than what is needed in OLS (which requires the weaker mean-independence condition), but matching gives you nonparametric identification of the treatment effect without relying on a specific functional form.
+In words, once you condition on the right set of observables, treated and control units are comparable — as if treatment were randomly assigned within strata of . is the same identifying assumption needed for any selection-on-observables approach, including OLS when used for causal inference.
+The advantage of matching is that it achieves nonparametric identification of the treatment effect without relying on a specific functional form for the outcome equation.

-This assumption is also called conditional independence, unconfoundedness, or ignorability.
+This assumption is also called , unconfoundedness, or ignorability.

 The Four Main Matching Approaches